 But although these areas of research don’t seem to have a lot in common, the force that drives me is always the same: the desire to help other readers – both inside and outside the academy – get more from literary works that fascinate me.
 I do it by approaching the texts on their own terms and letting them tell me where more knowledge is needed; then I decide how I want to pursue and present it.
 That’s the only ‘method’ I’ve ever used, and so far it has resulted in five monographs (three with Cambridge University Press, hard- and paperback), four collected volumes (one with Palgrave Macmillan) and a number of essays and articles.

 Other tasks and qualifications

-From 2015 onwards, I have a leading role in setting up Lund University's new Press.
-Lund University Press will publish peer-reviewed books of the highest quality by LU scholars, exclusively in English, both in print and Open Access, in collaboration with Manchester University Press.
-See www.lunduniversitypress.lu.se
+From 2015 onwards, I am Publishing Director of Lund University's new Press.
+Lund University Press publishes peer-reviewed books of the highest quality by LU scholars, exclusively in English, both in print and Open Access, in collaboration with Manchester University Press.
+See http://lunduniversitypress.lu.se

 In my last year as Dean of Research, I was in charge of a massive internal evaluation of Lund research in the humanities and theology; the resulting publication, *HTRQ14*, can be read online.
 Go to www.ht.lu.se/books and click on the HTRQ14 box.

 During the period from 2009 to 2014 I was one of five members of the Joint Faculties of Humanities and Theology leadership, acting as Dean of Humanities on formal occasions.